shigeyukey/shige-addons-wiki/src/anki-leaderboard.md

 1. Click on the dropbox to toggle the account options.<br>
 ![02_config_login_options](images/Leaderboard/02_config_login_options.png)

-1. 🚨Do not use a name or biography that would offend other users, I often receive such reports and users who do not correct them will be banned.
+1. 🚨Note: Do not use a name or biography that would offend other users, I often receive such reports and users who do not correct them will be banned.
 <br>